 When Replacing or Training Sales Doesn’t Solve the Real Problem

-• Product focuses on minor interface tweaks rather than rectifying critical performance flaws that customers consistently complain about.
+- Product focuses on minor interface tweaks rather than rectifying critical performance flaws that customers consistently complain about and market perception is based upon.

 Until all functions align to present a distinctive, customer-focused proposition, no individual sales tactic will compensate for a weak strategic foundation.